thoughtspot/thoughtspot.github.io/_end-user/search/work-with-answers.md

 ---
 title: [Work with Answers]

-last_updated: tbd
+last_updated: 5/25/2021
 summary: "Answers are the saved results of a search. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can save the results of any search and share these with other people.
 Your saved searches appear on the **Answers** page.
 From this page, you can see answers you saved and answers other people have saved, provided these people shared them with you or a group you belong to.

-## Apply a sticker
+## Apply a tag

-Only administrators create stickers, but anyone with edit privileges can tag an object with a sticker.
-To add a sticker to an answer:
+Only administrators create tags, but anyone with edit privileges can tag an object.
+To add a tag to an answer:

 1. Find the item(s) you want to tag in the list.
 2. Check the box next to its name.
-3. Click the apply sticker icon and choose one from the list.
+3. Click the apply tag icon and choose one from the list.

-You can apply as many stickers as you like to an object.
+You can apply as many tags as you like to an object.

 ## Copy and edit an answer